DMVis/DMVis/documentation/components/axis.md

 Sets whether the axis is draggable.
 For this to work, the `renderLabel` parameter should be set to `true`.

-> Note: Logic for displacement of the axis should be handled outside this component.
+> Note: Logic for the displacement of the axis should be handled outside this component.

 # Example usage